Obtaining Your Visa or Residency in Costa Rica

 - Pensionado Program: It requires proof that you have at least $1,000 a month in income from a pension or other retirement plan.
 You won’t be able to work as an employee in Costa Rica, but you can own a company and receive dividends from it.

 - The Rentista Program is for people without fixed retirement income.
-It requires proof of $2,500 monthly income for at least five years or a $150,000 deposit in a Costa Rican bank approved by immigration authorities.
+It requires proof of $2,500 monthly income for at least two years or a $60,000 deposit in a Costa Rican bank approved by immigration authorities.

 - If you want to invest at least $200,000 in Costa Rica, you can become a resident under the Inversionista Program, which applies only to investors, not their families.

 Learn more about Costa Rica and other countries in our daily postcard e-letter.
 Simply enter your email address below and we’ll send you a FREE REPORT – Why Are Americans Still Flocking to Costa Rica.

 This special guide covers real estate, retirement and more in Costa Rica and is yours free when you sign up for our IL postcards below.